 The Minister approved Terms of Reference for a review of the keno licence.
 The Terms of Reference set out the high-level framework for the conduct of the review.

-The review is being conducted by the Gambling Licensing Program in the Department of Justice and Community Safety, in consultation with the Department of Premier and Cabinet and the Department of Treasury and Finance.
+The review was conducted by the Gambling Licensing Program in the Department of Justice and Community Safety, in consultation with the Department of Premier and Cabinet and the Department of Treasury and Finance.

 You can read or download the Terms of Reference for the review of the keno licence.